-Community, unity, sporting prowess: The 2024 Zayed Sports Tournament concludes at Erth Abu Dhabi
+Community, Unity, Sporting Prowess: The 2024 Zayed Sports Tournament Concludes At Erth Abu Dhabi

+(MENAFN- Mid-East) A two-week extravaganza uniting 1780 athletes on a unique platform to celebrate the spirit of sportsmanship and community.

-(MENAFN- Seven Media) Abu Dhabi, United Arab Emirates, 25 March, 2024: Under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President and Deputy Prime Minister of the UAE, Minister of the Presidential Court of the UAE, the 27th edition of the Zayed Sports Tournament concluded in Abu Dhabi yesterday evening, as jubilant celebrations from athletes and performances from renowned Emirati artists closed the event.
+Abu Dhabi, United Arab Emirates: Under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President and Deputy Prime Minister of the UAE, Minister of the Presidential Court of the UAE, the 27th edition of the Zayed Sports Tournament concluded in Abu Dhabi yesterday evening, as jubilant celebrations from athletes and performances from renowned Emirati artists closed the event.

 Established in memory of the late Sheikh Zayed bin Sultan Al Nahyan, the founder of the United Arab Emirates, the tournament is a tribute to his passion and fondness for sports.
 From the beginning of the Blessed Month of Ramadan, the 2024 edition of this revered event welcomed 1780 national and international sports enthusiasts, alongside crowds of supporting residents and citizens who soaked up the unique and charming atmosphere of the tournament.
 In a culminating ceremony filled with pride and achievement, a total of AED 350,000 in prize money, 660 medals, and 85 trophies were handed over to the winning athletes and teams.